This is an updated version of the old easy Father’s Day gift post, I felt that it needed a makeover.

 If you start collecting these pages each year it’s a lovely way to see your kid’s language and drawing skills develop over time.

 But He Doesn’t Do Anything For Me For Mother’s Day!

 OK, let’s tackle the elephant in the room.

 Yes, some blokes are shit at this sort of thing.

-Or they are just crap, like I said, many reasons…
+Or they are just crap like I said, for many reasons…

 If you do happen to have one of those thoughtless blokes, do know it is possible to get them to change.
 It probably won’t happen overnight, and you probably need to show them the errors of their ways.
 My husband was clueless, it wasn’t something he did growing up and didn’t ‘get it‘.

 The first couple of years of being a mom were rough, either it was nothing or some naff overpriced flowers.
 He even gave me the line “But you’re not my mom!”